 One of the unique aspects of this type of cancer is its pattern of metastasis.

 A significantly greater number of metastatic breast signet ring cell carcinomas are found in the

 - gynecologic organs

-But regardless of the site of origin of signet ring cell carcinoma (breast, colon, stomach) they are all highly prone to metastasize to the regional lymph nodes, (as well as the ovaries, lung, and peritoneal surfaces).
+But regardless of the site of origin of the carcinoma (breast, colon, stomach), they are all highly prone to metastasize to the regional lymph nodes, (as well as the ovaries, lung, and peritoneal surfaces).

-The nature of this mucin is basically acid mucosubstances consisting mainly of sialomucin with lesser amounts of sulphomucin.
+The nature of this mucin is basically acid mucosubstances consisting mainly of sialomucin with lesser amounts of sulfomucin.

 Mucins produced due to the decreased production and thus immunoreactivity for E-cadherin occurs in about 75% of breast lobular carcinomas (with signet ring cells).
 Most breast signet ring cell carcinomas are positive for estrogen receptors, and negative for E-cadherin, and just about all cases will express MUC1.

 Most signet ring cell breast carcinomas also express the CK7 protein.
-Unlike the other primary sites of signet ring cell carcinoma, breast signet ring cell carcinoma will tend to show intracytoplasmic lunima containing siolomucin, while the other types have more extended and ‘clear’ cytoplasmic acid mucin.
+Unlike the other primary sites of signet ring cell carcinoma, breast signet ring cell carcinoma will tend to show intracytoplasmic lumina containing sialomucin, while the other types have more extended and ‘clear’ cytoplasmic acid mucin.

 Outlook for patients with signet ring cell carcinoma of the breast

 Unfortunately, the prognosis for breast signet ring cell carcinoma is generally poorer than for other breast cancers.